The DMEEX Trace Tool

 - 1909 SP4

 - 1610 SP10

 or via SAP Note 3077367 – DMEEX – Feature Pack 2.

 Configuration of the DMEEX can be tricky and DMEEX Trace Tool is here to help you with the analysis of the tree behavior.
-As we learned above it can be used for the analysis of conditions, aggregations, mapping procedure and overall process of file generation (loops, missing data etc.).
+As we learned above it can be used for the analysis of conditions, aggregations, mapping procedures, and the overall process of file generation (loops, missing data, etc.).